TRIQS/mpi/doc/documentation.md

 We refer the interested reader to [TRIQS/nda](https://github.com/TRIQS/nda/blob/unstable/c%2B%2B/nda/mpi/reduce.hpp) for more details.

-## Error handling
+## Event handling

-@ref err_handling provides the mpi::monitor class which can be used to communicate and handle errors across multiple processes.
+@ref event_handling provides the mpi::monitor class which can be used to communicate and handle events across multiple processes.

 @ref ex2 shows a simple use case.